 Outlet Malls in Tokyo

 If independent fashion isn’t your thing.
-Tokyo’s outlet malls are the best places to find branded style at affordable prices.
+Tokyo’s outlet malls are the best places to find a branded style at affordable prices.
 The outlet malls are an excellent place for tourists as they often carry western sizes with tax-free prices.

 The Venus outlet can be found on the top floor of the Venus Fort Mall in Odaiba.
 There are over fifty stores carrying big western brands that include Levi and Samsonite luggage.

 A Southern Californian, Asian fusion can be found at the Grandberry outlet mall opposite the Minami-Machida Station.
 This outlet mall is home to large American brands and large western sized clothing.
-Here you can expect low prices, western food and a movie theatre making this a great day out for all the family.
+Here you can expect low prices, western food, and a movie theatre making this a great day out for all the family.

 With over 240 stores Mitsui Park is the largest outlet mall in Tokyo.
 Here you will find much more than clothing, in fact, there is everything from kitchenware to gardening equipment.
 There is an excellent selection of Japanese and western brand stores with some absolute bargain clothing and footwear to be found.

-If your an extreme shopaholic who has any cash left on your credit cards.
+If you’re an extreme shopaholic who has any cash left on your credit cards.
 The Shisui Premium Outlet Mall is a stone’s throw from Narita Airport, meaning any flight delays can be met with a final shopping fix.
 This giant mall carries a vast selection of western and Japanese branded clothing at incredible prices.
 Just be careful not to miss your flight home.